eclipse-hono/hono/site/documentation/content/api/event/index.md

 **Message Flow**

-The following sequence diagram illustrates the flow of messages involved in a *Business Application* receiving an event data message from Hono.
+The following sequence diagram illustrates the flow of messages involved in a *Business Application* receiving an event message from Hono.

 {{< figure src="consume.svg" title="Receive event data flow (success)" >}}